Last Updated on April 26, 2026

 Looking for an affordable afternoon tea in London?
 With many afternoon teas costing £60 to £80 per person or more, it can feel like an expensive activity that is out of most people’s budgets.

 If this is you, do not fear!
-In this article we show you 12 amazing and affordable afternoon teas in the London. to suit uit the budgets of everyone.
+In this article we show you 12 amazing and affordable afternoon teas in London to suit the budgets of everyone.

-Read on everything you need to know about affordable and high value afternoon teas in London.
+Read on for everything you need to know about affordable, high-value afternoon teas in London.

 Side note: Prices are correct at the time of writing but it’s worth checking in advance to make sure they haven’t changed.

 The reviews for their afternoon tea are great.
-It’s reasonably priced and very popular.
-Therefore make sure you make a reservation in advance.
+It’s reasonably priced and very popular so it’s best to book in advance.

 Tuck into a classic selection of finely cut finger sandwiches, freshly baked scones with clotted cream and jam, and sweet treats like cakes and pastries.
 The tea menu is extensive, offering a wide variety of loose-leaf teas, from classic English breakfast to more exotic blends.